hajin-chung/yacht/README.md

 ### client implementations

-It is tough to think about a elegant way to implement / envision a elegant way to handle multiple stages of the game.
-After many hours of careful thought and many trials I think the best way is to focus on the dice rather than the entire game state.
+It is tough to think about a elegant way to implement multiple stages of the game.
+After many hours of careful thought and many trials I found out that the best way is to focus on the dice rather than the entire game state.

-the dice can be showing the result, locked, rolling, shaking(in cup)
+the dice can be showing the result, locked, rolling, in cup